Supplier of Hydrogen Peroxide from Turkey and Dubai-UAE

 Electronic Grade (30-35%):

-- It finds its application, known as electronic grade, in the cleaning and etching of semiconductor wafers within the electronics industry.
-It is of very high purity to ensure that no impurities interfere with sensitive manufacturing steps in the making of electronic components.
+- It is utilized, being known as electronic grade, in semiconductor wafer etching and cleaning in the electronics industry.
+It is highly purified to ensure that no impurities interfere with sensitive manufacturing processes during the fabrication of electronic devices.

 -